attack68/rateslib/docs/source/i_about.rst

      - Adding the pricing nuances for inflation swaps.
      - Very likely
      - By end 2023
+   * - Bond futures
+     - Adding method and parameters to define bond futures.
+     - Very likely
+     - By mid 2023
+   * - Defaults
+     - Adding the ability to define parameters by specification, e.g. "sofr irs" or "uk gilt", which set multiple default parameters.
+     - Likely, to improve UI.
+     - By mid 2024
    * - Vanilla Swaptions
      - Adding the instruments priced by a volatility input.
      - Likely